 - Under Mike’s leadership rail patronage increased from 2.5 million to nearly 9 million trips per annum;

-- Advocate for CBD loop and rail to airport.
+- Advocate for CRL and rail to airport.

-Michael Lee is completing his second term as the last Chairman of the Auckland Regional Council.
+Michael Lee was the last Chairman of the Auckland Regional Council.
 A former ships officer, Mike holds an MSc in biological sciences.

 Mike was first elected to the ARC in a by-election early in 1992.
 Soon after his election in March 1992 he co-sponsored a notice of motion with the late Bruce Jesson that effectively halted the privatisation of Ports of Auckland.